-Graceland University takes photographs and video of students throughout the year.
-These images often include students in classrooms, residence halls, microlabs, at athletic events and other university activities.
-Graceland reserves the right to use these photos and videos in the promotion of the university, and students who enroll at Graceland University do so with the understanding that photos and video of them may be used in university publications, newspapers, web, social media and other areas for promotional purposes.
+Graceland University takes photographs and videos of students throughout the year.
+These images often include students in classrooms, residence halls, micro labs, athletic events and other university activities.
+Graceland University reserves the right to use these photographs and videos in the promotion of the university.
+Students who enroll at Graceland University do so with the understanding that photographs may be taken that would include them and these photos may be used in university publications, websites, newspapers and other media for promotional purposes only.
 Names of students may also be released to the press regarding student involvement in academic and extracurricular activities.